-Adam Smith later modify this idea to ‘enlightened self interest’.
+Adam Smith later modifies this idea to ‘enlightened self-interest’.
 This assumption replaced the ideal of fair or just economics in the understanding of theologians from the Middle Ages.

-The idea in economics that self-interest motivates people for profit maximization and prices, not for the love of the ideal of justice seems to be something people still argue against today.
-Accept it or not it is important as an assumption for economic theory.
+The idea in economics that self-interest motivates people for profit maximization and prices, not for the love of the ideal of justice, seems to be something people still argue against today.
+Accept it or not; it is essential as an assumption for economic theory.
 It is also not as bad as it sounds.

 From the Medieval view of economics

 The following series of quotes are from An outline of the History of Economics by Ernesto Screpanti and Stefano Zamagni.
 It describes this idea well.

 This prescription (Medieval economics from the idea of Thomas Aquinas) aimed to encourage market transparency and the practice of fair trading and was justified by the doctrine of just price.

 This all sounds good and what we want today.
 Even a great part of the political discussion in the USA is about economic justice.
 However, since self-initiative and fulfillment really motivate people when it comes to trade, it is a good place to start with a more realistic assumption.